What does Cardio do?

 There are also some cardio machines that have touch sensitive pads on the handlebars that can take your pulse by counting the electrical signals of your heartbeat.
-These are typically not very accurate, but then can give you an “idea” or baseline to gage your intensity.
+These are typically not very accurate but then can give you an “idea” or baseline to gauge your intensity.
 Make sure the pads are clean and dry and grip them firmly.

 Taking Your Heart Rate (manually)